How to generate PDFs in React with React to PDF

 Conclusion

-If you’re looking to add more robust PDF capabilities, we offer a commercial React PDF library that can easily be integrated into your web application.
+For more advanced React PDF capabilities, we offer a commercial React PDF library that integrates into your web application.
 It comes with 30+ features that let you view, annotate, edit, and sign documents directly in your browser.
 Out of the box, it has a polished and flexible UI that you can extend or simplify based on your unique use case.

 You can also deploy our vanilla JavaScript PDF viewer or use one of our many web framework deployment options like React.js, Angular, and Vue.js.
 To see a list of all web frameworks, start your free trial.
 Or, launch our demo to see our viewer in action.